Updating and Managing the Datasets Used by EJAM

 is used to update objects such as names_e).

-See the draft utility EJAM:::pkg_data() for a view of
+See the draft utility EJAM:::pkg_data() for a dataset

 x <- EJAM:::pkg_data()## Get more info with pkg_data(simple = FALSE)